Light clay

 Light clay (also light straw clay, light clay straw, slipstraw) is a natural building material used to infill between a wooden frame in a timber framed building using a combination of clay and straw, woodchips or some other lighter material.

 History

 A mixture of clay and straw was used as an infill material for timber framed building from at least the 12th century in Germany and elsewhere in Europe.
+The term "light clay" or "light straw-clay" derives from the German name Leichtlehmbau 'light clay construction'.
 Renewed interest in traditional building methods developed from the 1980s after which various natural building architects and builders started promoting the use of light clay.
+An appendix for light straw-clay was added to the International Residential Code beginning with the 2015 edition.